https-sam/digispark_reverse_shell/README.md

 ## Digispark reverse shell

-The scripts creates either reverse shell python script or arduino sketch for digispark.
+The script creates either reverse shell python script or arduino sketch for digispark.
 The script is compatible with metasploit.</br>
 This Digispark sketch is intended to run on OS X operating System.

 ## What is digispark?